macromaniac/dtimer/README.md

 Small windows timer I use for counting down days to complete tasks.

-triple click the below text then copy and paste this into run command (winkey+r) to install:
+highlight the script below (triple click) and copy it, then paste it into the run command (winkey+r) to install:

 `powershell -c "cd $home; wget https://github.com/macromaniac/dtimer/raw/master/dtimer.exe -outfile dtimer.exe;pause"`

-now you can run command (windowskey+r) and type `dtimer 5` to get a 5 day countdown
+now you can run command and type `dtimer 5` to get a 5 day countdown

 `dtimer "do laundry" 5` would give you 5 days to do laundry (should be plenty)